jasonr1902/Git-assignment/STEPS.md

 Step 13, add note to STEPS.md in main (commit 10)
 Step 14, merge bug-fix-experimental to bug-fix (commit 11) Step 15, update STEPS.md in bug-fix (commit 12)
+Step 16, merge bug-fix into main (commit 13)
+Step 17, update STEPS.md (commit 14)
+Step 18, turn in link to Becnel and beg for a good grade (please)